15 Best Things To Do In Bialystok: Poland’s Most Underrated City

 Or simply enjoy a bit of fresh air and pigeon chasing, as our youngest did during our most recent visit.

-This was towards the end of a 3 week European vacation, so having wide open spaces she could freely run around were exciting for our tiny explorer, who was just 14 months at the time.
+This was towards the end of a 3-week European vacation, so having wide-open spaces where she could run freely was exciting for our tiny explorer, who was just 14 months at the time.

 Make sure you check out our comprehensive guide for planning your first overseas trip with kids!